MariaSokolova/travel-site/README.md

 # travel-site

-To run project use command:
+To run the project use command:
 ```
 gulp watch
 ```